 Operational decisions have to be made on more than a wish.
 Resources are always working at full stretch and costs have to be controlled.
-Resolving arrears in-house can mean a large workforce on the phones, doing everything from taking payments and negotiating arrangements to talking through simple problems or registering a disclosure of vulnerable circumstances.
+Resolving arrears in-house used to mean a large workforce on the phones doing everything from taking payments and negotiating arrangements to talking through simple problems or registering a disclosure of vulnerable circumstances.

 “I think the traditional DCA model is under real pressure”